Dynamical Systems Theory

 Please visit the projects listed above and contact our partners at the MD-ICCCR to learn more and discover what we’ve learned so far!

-Explore our collection of videos and interviews with Peter T. Coleman, his books on DST and other introductory resources and book recommendations.
+Explore our collection of resources on DST, including videos and interviews with Peter T. Coleman, a list of his writing on the topic and other introductory resources and book recommendations.
 These resources are provided to further your explorations into DST and to show you what makes intractable social problems different and why we need this different mental model.

 In addition to introductory resources, you can find some journal articles and selected case studies that show the foundation from complexity science and psychology that informs our insights into understanding, thinking about and engaging with intractable conflict, complex social systems and sustainable peace: here.